pengler/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-Imput the values for the NAs
+Imput the values for the NAs - values will be calculated by taking the mean
+of all the values overall all of the same intervals on different days

 ```r
 # Copy the activity to a new data.frame object